cdlavila/chat-python/README.md

-# chat-python
+# Chat
-TCP Chat using Python, Socket and Threading.
+Chat with TCP using Python, Socket and Threading.